Preferred Stock vs. Common Stock: Which is the Better Investment Option?

 Another advantage of investing in preferred stock is the priority in receiving dividends and assets in case of bankruptcy.
 If a company goes bankrupt, preferred shareholders have a higher priority than common shareholders regarding receiving assets.
 This means that preferred shareholders are more likely to receive compensation for their investment.

-Finally, preferred stock is less volatile than common stock.
+Finally, which is better preferred or common stock can be connected to volatility.
+Preferred stock is less volatile than common stock.
 This means that the price of preferred shares tends to be more stable than that of common shares.
 This makes preferred shares a good option for investors looking for a more stable investment option.

 Disadvantages of Investing in Preferred Stock